 - Participant-focused leadership skills

-- Personal paddling skills – as a guide British Canoeing 3 Star standard in the chosen craft is considered a suitable measure
+- Personal paddling skills – as a guide the British Canoeing Personal Performance Award/3 Star standard in the chosen craft is considered a suitable measure

 - Safety and rescue skills – the British Canoeing Foundation and Rescue Training (FSRT) syllabus covers the basic skills which candidates will be expected to apply in a range of rescue situations relevant to the craft used